SalocinDotTEN/tawk-to-weather-app/README.md

 This project is licensed under the MIT License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

 ## 📞 Support

 For questions or issues, please open an issue on the repository.

 ---

-Built with ❤️ using Vue.js 3 and modern web technologies.
+Built using Vue.js 3 and modern web technologies by Salocin.TEN (https://www.salocinten.online).